Executive Function Skills for Students: Evidence-Based Classroom Strategies | 6 NCSP Professional Development Hours

 Original price was: $60.00.Current price is: $48.00.

-Struggling to support students who are disorganized, impulsive, or frequently off-task?
-This 6-hour professional development course equips school psychologists with practical strategies to evaluate and strengthen executive functioning skills across grade levels.
-You’ll learn how to identify common executive skill deficits—such as poor time management, weak working memory, or lack of sustained attention—and guide teachers, families, and staff in implementing evidence-based supports.
+Struggling to support students who are disorganized, impulsive, or frequently off task?
+This 6-hour professional development course for school psychologists provides practical, evidence-based strategies to evaluate and strengthen executive functioning skills across grade levels.

-Grounded in the principles of Applied Behavior Analysis (ABA), this training bridges research and practice, providing step-by-step techniques that foster planning, self-regulation, task initiation, and goal-setting.
-Through case studies and interactive activities, you’ll explore how to assess executive functioning, recommend targeted interventions, and consult effectively with educators and support teams.
+Grounded in the principles of Applied Behavior Analysis (ABA), this training connects research to real-world practice.
+Participants learn step-by-step techniques that promote planning, self-regulation, organization, goal setting, and independent task completion.
+Through case studies and interactive activities, learners practice assessing executive functioning and recommending targeted interventions.
+The course also emphasizes effective consultation with educators and multidisciplinary teams.

-Designed specifically for school psychologists, this course prepares you to collaborate with teachers, counselors, and paraprofessionals to build sustainable systems of support.
-You’ll leave with tools to improve students’ independence, organization, and self-management—leading to measurable improvements in both academic and behavioral outcomes.
+Designed specifically for school psychologists, this course supports collaboration with teachers, counselors, and paraprofessionals to build sustainable systems of support.
+Participants leave with practical tools to improve student independence, organization, and self-management, leading to measurable gains in academic and behavioral outcomes.

 PD Clock Hours